OneNeptune/CardioCarto/README.md

 I have really enjoyed working on this project for two weeks and during the course of development I was able to identify opportunities to continue working on and expand the project.
 I have listed the most viable of those opportunities below and genuinely look forward to tackling them.

 #### User Profile Pages
-Repurpose the logged in user's dashboard into a more generalized component to allow users to view other users' routes and statistics.
+Re-purpose the logged in user's dashboard into a more generalized component to allow users to view other users' routes and statistics.

 #### Real-time Run Tracking
 I currently implemented a current location tool to center the map on the user's current location.
 I would like to explore expanding this to allow a user to track runs in real time.
 Pressing start at the beginning would drop the first marker and continue to check the user's current location at a set interval, dropping more markers as the user moves away from the last marker.